will-franceys-depop/sheff.ai/docs/services.md

 We work with teams who:

-* **Aren't getting value from their AI investments** - We've seen many a struggling teams with smart people who aren't getting the value they should be.
+* **Aren't getting value from their AI investments** - We've seen many struggling teams with smart people who aren't getting the value they should be.
 We diagnose the problem and help you get back on track.

 * **Need coaching on engineering practices** - We run training programs to get your teams up to speed on software engineering practices.
 We've run programs for new graduates to senior teams.